Tethering Kindle Fire to Cell Phone

 Search tags for this page

-connect kindle to phone
+connect kindle fire to cell phone

-link kindle fire to phone
+connect kindle to cell phone

 pdanet for kindle